Freshly/cypress-interview/README.md

 # Cypress Interview

-This provides a basic setup to interview prospective TA Engineers at Freshly.
+This provides a basic setup to interview prospective Test Automation Engineers at Freshly using the Cypress framework.

 Steps:
  - Install node